SercanKara88/German-Credit-Risk/README.md

 # 5- Model Selection & Evaluation Metrics

 Logistic Regression, Support Vector Machine, Random Forest and Naive Bayes algorithms are trained.
 Naive Bayes has the best result among them.
-The evaluation metrics of the model is the recall rate because for credit scoring, TP and FN values are more important than FP
+The evaluation metrics of the model is the recall rate because for credit scoring, TP and FN values are more important than FP.

 ![](images/screen7.PNG/)